AusTrakka/austrakka-docs/docs/Web-Interface/Organisations/org-sample-sharing.md

 Once selected, samples can be shared via the dialog from your organisation's owner group to either projects, or organisation groups.
 There are two sharing "destination types":

   1. **Project** - You can share to any project in which you are have the [Uploader role](/Reference/roles-and-permissions.md#organisation-roles) in.
-  2. **Organisaiton group** - You can only share to the Everyone group of your organisation, if you have the [Uploader role](/Reference/roles-and-permissions.md#organisation-roles) in your organisation's owner group.
+  2. **Organisation group** - You can only share to the Everyone group of your organisation, if you have the [Uploader role](/Reference/roles-and-permissions.md#organisation-roles) in your organisation's owner group.

 #### Shared data preview
 Once you have selected the destination type, and destination project or organisation group, you may see a "shared data preview" on the right hand side of the dialog.
 This lists the fields currently configured within the **sharing destination**.
 If these fields are populated for the samples you are sharing, they will also be shared.